 HR and recruiting have historically been the first business sectors to adopt new communications tools.
 They’re the points in an organization often interacting most with people (inside and outside of an organization).
 It’s no wonder social media has become such a hot topic in this space— in recruiting, talent management, and as a social collaboration tool.
 But the increasingly diverse needs of organizations big and small demand myriad options in human resources and talent management software solutions—and an out-of-the-box human resources management suite isn’t always as flexible as you’d like it to be.

-The recruiting platform presents users with build-onto and pick-and-choose options.
+The cloud recruiting platform presents users with build-onto and pick-and-choose options.
 Whether they’ve compiled like an application marketplace (think iTunes App Store for recruiting software), or by offering an open API, the various complicated processes run in recruiting and HR can find solace in customizability.

 Three HR Software Areas to Watch in 2012